Quick Facts

-- There aren’t many ways to enter into Valdez.
-You could fly or drive or take a boat, but even then, it’s limited.
+- There aren’t many ways to enter Valdez.
+You could fly, drive, or take a boat, but even then, it’s limited.
 If driving, you pretty much enter the city via AK-4.

 - Along AK-4, there’s an information center for Crooked Creek in the Chugach National Forest.
 It’s on your right if driving into Valdez.
 The smaller view of the waterfall is roadside near the information center.